-- 13) The responsibility to know and receive training regarding the purpose of administrative case reviews, client service plans, and court processes, as well as any filing or time requirement associated with these proceedings, and actively participate in their designated role in these proceedings. - Foster Parents should take an active role in permanency planning through court hearings, Integrated Assessments, quarterly Child and Family Team Meetings and other case related meetings.
-The importance of their participation is stressed during initial training, and reiterated by the Child Welfare Specialist on an ongoing basis. - Administrative Case Reviews are convened every six months.
-Prior to the review, the Child Welfare Specialist is required to review the plan with the Foster Parent, provide the date and time of the review, assist with transportation and, if necessary, they are encouraged to participate via conference c all. - Foster Parents are individually trained on an ongoing basis through the life of the case by the Child Welfare Specialist and Licensing Specialist.
-The workers will explain the current status of the case and any changes which may occur during the different court phases, or based on the differing needs of the child(ren). - The Child Welfare Specialist and /or Licensing Specialist will always provide more training if needed or requested.
-If they are unable to participate in person or by phone, they should follow-up with the Child Welfare Specialist as to the results of any of these meetings.
+28(13).
+The responsibility to know and receive training regarding the purpose of administrative case reviews, client service plans, and court processes, as well as any filing or time requirement associated with these proceedings, and actively participate in their designated role in these proceedings.

+- Foster Parents should take an active role in permanency planning through court hearings, Integrated Assessments, quarterly Child and Family Team Meetings and other case related meetings.
+The importance of their participation is stressed during the initial training and reiterated by the Child Welfare Specialist on an ongoing basis. - Administrative Case Reviews are convened every six months.
+Prior to the review, the Child Welfare Specialist is required to review the plan with the Foster Parent,

+- provide the date and time of the review, and if they are unable to attend in-person they are encouraged to participate virtually. - Foster Parents are individually trained on an ongoing basis through the life of the case by the Child Welfare Specialist and Licensing Specialist.
+The workers will explain the current status of the case and any changes which may occur during the different court phases or based on the differing needs of the child(ren). - The Child Welfare Specialist and/or the Licensing Specialist will always provide more training if needed or requested.
+If they are unable to participate in person, then virtually is highly recommended.

-14) The responsibility to know the child welfare agency's appeal procedure for Foster Parents and the rights of Foster Parents under the procedure.
+29(14).
+The responsibility to know the child welfare agency's appeal procedure for Foster Parents and the rights of Foster Parents under the procedure.

-- In addition to Shelter's Foster Care Complaint Policy (Grievance Procedure), Shelter maintains an open door policy for Foster Parents to raise concerns, discuss issues that arise, grieve decisions, etc. As a result, most issues raised are addressed and resolved with satisfaction without having to resort to formal procedures. - The open door policy follows the agency's chain of command and includes the child welfare Specialist, the Foster Care Supervisor Gina Ciulla, Associate Director, Tom Eagan and Shelter's Chief Executive Officer Patricia Beck. - Additionally, Foster Parents can contact the DCFS Advocacy Office 880-232-3798 and Shelter's Performance Monitor.
+- In addition to Shelter Inc.'s Foster Care Complaint Policy (Grievance Procedure), Shelter Inc. maintains an open-door policy for Foster Parents to raise concerns, discuss issues that arise, grieve decisions, etc. As a result, most issues raised are addressed and resolved with satisfaction without having to resort to formal procedures. - The open-door policy follows the agency's chain of command and includes the child welfare Specialist, the Foster Care Director, Christina Gaytan; and the Associate Director, Gina Ciulla. - Additionally, Foster Parents can contact the DCFS Advocacy Office and Shelter Inc.'s Agency Performance Monitor.
 The Monitor's number will be provided upon request.
-Any effort by Shelter staff to withhold contact information should be reported for disciplinary action. - In order to avoid any conflict of interest, Foster Parents or Supervisors may seek assistance from DCFS staff or other advocates.

-- Written procedures regarding Shelter's Grievance Procedure are provided to all Foster Parents at the time of licensing and annually thereafter.
-The Foster Care Complaint Policy consists of the specific steps and timelines defined in DCFS Rule 401, and any changes have to be approved by DCFS Licensing. - The rights of Foster Parents are spelled out in the Foster Care Implementation Plan which is provided annually and for which Foster Parent feedback and participation is routinely requested.
+Any effort by Shelter Inc. staff to withhold contact information should be reported for disciplinary action. - In order to avoid any conflict of interest, Foster Parents may seek assistance from DCFS staff or other advocates. - Written procedures regarding Shelter Inc.'s Grievance Procedure are provided to all Foster Parents at the time of licensing and annually thereafter.
+The Foster Care Complaint Policy consists of the specific steps and timelines defined in DCFS Rule 401, and any changes must be approved by DCFS Licensing. - The rights of Foster Parents are spelled out in the Foster Care Implementation Plan which is provided annually and for which Foster Parent feedback and participation is routinely requested.